MatchingDonors.com Airline Contact Numbers For Testing and Surgery as of April 2, 2010

 Some insurance companies may pay for the airfare, hotel, taxi, food for your entire trip.
 Call your insurance company and find out if this benefit exists.
 Your doctor might have to refer you to a special group within the insurance company that handles out-of-state medical care.
 Do your research.
 Ask many questions.
 Work with more than one person - sometimes a contact just won't know the information and will make an assumption.
 If you find out that any of these programs have changed please contact us so we may update our list.

 The American Society of Transplant Surgeons (ASTS) and the University of Michigan (UM) are pleased to announce the receipt of a major grant from the Health Resources and Services Administration (HRSA), U.S. Department of Health and Human Services.
-The 4-year grant will provide reimbursement of travel expenses and subsistence costs for living organ donors, removing an important financial disincentive to living organ donation.
+The grant will provide reimbursement of travel expenses and subsistence costs for living organ donors, removing an important financial disincentive to living organ donation.

 Under provisions of the grant, a National Living Donor Assistance Center will be established at the ASTS National Office, and the vast majority of the $8 million grant will be used for direct reimbursements to potential and actual living donors.